Acyclic colourings of graphs with obstructions: Introduction

+Given an integer $n\ge 1$, $P_n$ and $C_n$ respectively denote the path and cycle graphs on $n$ vertices.
+For a connected bipartite graph $H$ of parts $A$ and $B$, we define the \emph{hammock} of $H$, denoted $\hammock{H}$, as a copy of $H$ with two additional vertices $a$ and $b$ (which we call \emph{anchor vertices}) such that $N(a) = A$ and $N(b) = B$.
+For $k\ge 2$, the \emph{$k$-subdivision} of a graph $H$, denoted $H^{1/k}$, is obtained by replacing each edge of $H$ with a path of length $k$.
+The \emph{subdivision} of $H$ is $H^{1/2}$.
+A \emph{subdivided tree} is a tree obtained by taking the subgraph of a tree subdivision; in other words, it is a tree with an even distance between every pair of vertices of degree at least $3$.

-Given a set of elements $S$, and a family $\F$ of subsets of $S$, we denote by $\Delta_q(\F)$ the maximum number of members of $\F$ of cardinality $q$ that intersect in a fixed element.
-For example, given a set of cycles $\Pi$ in a graph $G$, $\degmax{\Pi}$ corresponds to the maximum number of cycles of length $2\ell$ in $\Pi$ that contain a fixed vertex in $V(G)$.
+We denote by $[n]$ the set of integers $\{0, \ldots, n-1\}$.
+Given a set of elements $S$, and a multiset $\F$ of subsets of $S$, we denote by $\Delta_q(\F)$ the maximum over all $x\in S$ of the number of members of $\F$ of cardinality $q$ that contain $x$.
+For example, given a set of cycles $\Pi$ in a graph $G$, $\degmax{\Pi}$ corresponds to the maximum number of cycles of length $2\ell$ in $\Pi$ that intersect in a common vertex $v \in V(G)$ --- here we abuse the notation by referring directly to a cycle $C$ instead of its vertex-set $V(C)$.